Seiya Suzuki Player Props: Cubs vs. Athletics

 - Athletics pitchers combined to give up 195 total home runs at a clip of 1.2 per game (fourth-most in the league).

-- Waldichuk (0-2 with a 10.20 ERA and 11 strikeouts in 15 2/3 innings pitched) makes the start for the Athletics, his fourth of the season.
+- Miller will start for the Athletics, his first of the season.

-- The left-hander's most recent appearance was on Wednesday against the Baltimore Orioles, when he threw 6 1/3 innings, surrendering three earned runs while giving up five hits.

-- The 25-year-old has put up an ERA of 10.20, with 6.6 strikeouts per nine innings, in three games this season.
-Opponents have a .344 batting average against him.
+- The righty will make his MLB debut.
+He's 24 years old.

 © 2023 Data Skrive.
 All rights reserved.